ARCControlTower/aCT-Client/README.md

 progressing.
 If you submit many jobs with big files it can take a while for submission of all to be finished and results to be printed.

+**WARNING**: There is a brief period of time in the beginning of job submission process where signals are ignored.
+It may thus appear as if submission cannot be cancelled.
+In such case, you can continue trying to cancel it using ctrl+c.

 ## Job status
 To check the status of all jobs, run the following command:
 `(act-venv) $ act stat -a`